Human rights in Malawi

-The history of human rights in Malawi during recent decades is complicated, and the situation at present is in a state of dramatic, and positive, transition.
+The history of human rights in Malawi during recent decades is complicated.

-Until 1994, conditions were quite unsatisfactory.
+Until 1994, conditions were unsatisfactory.
 Things improved after the ratification in that year of Malawi's new, "unusually progressive" constitution, which introduced multi-party democracy.
 However, toward the end of the presidency of Bingu wa Mutharika, who died in office in April 2012, the situation worsened, only to improve rapidly following the accession to the presidency of Mutharika's vice-president, Joyce Banda.

 Historical perspective

 The International Foundation for the Protection of Human Rights noted in late 2011 that Malawi was “once considered a country where civil society could express itself freely.”

 A 2010 report by the British High Commission stated that Malawi had “made good progress on human rights since the introduction of multi-party democracy” in 1994, when Malawi's Constitution went into effect.
 The British report noted that Malawi's Constitution “protects fundamental rights,” that the country “has signed up to most international treaties,” and that there were “no political prisoners in Malawi jails as was the case during the one-party era.”
 The report also pointed to progress “in the areas of macroeconomic stability and access to basic social and economic rights such as health, education, food security and justice,” while calling for improvements “in the areas of press freedom, freedom of assembly and speech and the rights of minority groups.”

+However, an empirical study of human rights education and advocacy on the ground found that the concept of human rights had been translated into Chichewa, Malawi's most widely spoken language, without proper consultation among its speakers, resulting in a certain elitism among the early human rights advocates and unease about their mission among the population.

-But toward the end of the presidency (2004-2012) of Bingu wa Mutharika, the human-rights situation in Malawi deteriorated significantly.
+Toward the end of the presidency (2004–2012) of Bingu wa Mutharika, the human-rights situation in Malawi deteriorated significantly.
 According to a U.S. State Department report on human-rights conditions in Malawi in 2010, the major human-rights problems included “police use of excessive force, which resulted in deaths and injuries; security force impunity, although the government made some efforts to prosecute abusers; occasional mob violence; harsh and life-threatening prison conditions; arbitrary arrest and detention; lengthy pretrial detention; limits on freedom of speech and the press; official corruption; societal violence against women; trafficking in persons; and child labor.”

 In late 2011, the International Foundation for the Protection of Human Rights described Malawi as having “descended into a spiral of authoritarianism in recent years,” and indicated that “[t]he situation deteriorated further in early 2011 when civil society reacted to corruption scandals and high commodity prices with demands for reform and good governance.
 The Government, mindful of events in North Africa, reacted with force.
 The authorities made statements inciting violence against human rights defenders and civil society leaders.”